TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

         return False
 ```

-Sample JSON data to test the API:
+Sample JSON data for you to test the API:

 ```text
 {"name": "test", "hyperlink": "https://marketplace.visualstudio.com/items?itemName=123.html", "about": "This is a test", "image": "https://test.jpg", "language": "BASH"}